Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 Nexus 9000vRequires vmx or svm CPU flag for Linux KVM

-You’re golden if your primary interest is simply running Cisco route and switch labs locally on your Mac.
+You’re golden if your primary interest is to run Cisco route and switch labs locally on your Mac.
 Like a teaser?
-Guess how long it takes for 40 Cisco IOL XE nodes to be up and ready on a Mac mini (M2) Pro.
+Guess how long it takes for 40 Cisco IOL nodes to be up and ready on a Mac mini (M2) Pro.

 Prerequisites